-At Sacred Space NY we create programs and services to help New Yorker's unplug from the frenetic pace of the city and cultivate practices for inner peace.
+At Sacred Space NY we help New Yorker's unplug from the frenetic pace of the city and cultivate practices for inner peace.
 Our healers are a dedicated team who recognize the importance of integrating mind, body and spirit into the practice of everyday living.
 For the modern woman who embraces the power and beauty of spirit, Sacred Space NY practices enliven divine essence and inspire a way of living.
-For the male, our treatments harmonize Yin/Yang balance and bring forth increased receptivity to one’s surroundings.
+For the male, our practices harmonize Yin/Yang balance and bring forth increased receptivity to one’s surroundings.

 Shelley Lewis is an entrepreneur designing forward-thinking lifestyle businesses in publishing, wellness, and the arts with the mission to help people live well.